Skip to content

 Manu Bay, Raglan, coastline with swell from viewpoint

 This is an 11-day window to allow flexibility around surf and weather conditions.
-Competition is expected to run for approximately four days within that window.
-Not every day will be a competition day, and confirmed dates will be published closer to the event.
+Competition is expected to run for approximately four to six days within that window.

-This event is run by the World Surf League.
-Council’s role is to carry out its regulatory responsibilities and manage local impacts, including public access, safety, and traffic.
+This event is run by the WSL.
+Council’s role is to carry out its regulatory responsibilities and manage local impacts, including public access, safety, traffic, and environmental conditions.

 What Council is focused on